Blog

 Other Key Insights

-Throughout the session, Margaret also shared valuable perspectives on a wide range of issues:
+Throughout the session, Margaret also shared valuable insights on a wide range of issues, including:

 • Justifying resilience budgets by linking investments to revenue, customer trust, and ESG obligations.